 - Try to see things from the other’s point of view.
 This doesn’t mean that you must agree with one another all the time, but rather that both of you can understand and respect each other’s differences, points of view, and separate needs.

 - Where critical differences do exist in your expectations, needs, or opinions, try to work honestly and sincerely to negotiate.
 Seek professional help early rather than waiting until the situation becomes critical.

 - Do your best to treat your partner in a way that says, “I love you and trust you, and I want to work this out.”

 How to use conflict resolution to strengthen the relationship

 As we already discussed, conflicts will arise.
 It’s inevitable.
 How you resolve those conflicts is the most important factor.
 Below are guidelines for successful conflict resolution.

-Find out how conflicts were managed (or not managed) in your partner’s family, and talk about how conflict was approached (or avoided) in your own family.
+Find out how conflicts were managed (or not managed) in your partner’s family, and talk about how the conflict was approached (or avoided) in your own family.
 This kind of conversation can help each person understand their own and their partner’s approach to conflict resolution.

-Contrary to previous notions, the best time to resolve a conflict may not be immediately.
+Contrary to previous notions, the best time to resolve a conflict may not be immediate.
 It is not unusual for one or both partners to need some time to cool off.
 This time-out period can help you avoid saying or doing hurtful things in the heat of the moment, and can help partners more clearly identify what needs to be done to resolve the conflict.

 Emotional support involves accepting your partner’s differences and not insisting that he or she meet your needs only in the precise way that you want them met.
 Relationships require compromise.